Performance Evaluations

 Completing the Evaluation Form

-- Review your notes from the year, the employee's self-assessment, and the original duties assigned to the employee (EWP or job description).
+- Review your notes from the year, the employee's self-assessment, and the job duties and objectives/goals assigned to the employee.

-- To receive an "Unsatisfactory Performer" rating, the employee must have received a "notice of improvement needed" or written notice for performance during the cycle.
-Always consult with Employee Relations (3-3878) before giving an unsatisfactory rating.
+- To receive an “Unsatisfactory” rating, the employee must have received a “notice of improvement needed” or written notice for performance during the cycle.
+Always consult with Employee Relations (emprel@gmu.edu) before giving an unsatisfactory rating to a/p faculty or classified staff.

 - Choose a suitable location that will keep both you and the employee relaxed.

-- Provide the employee a chance to review the evaluation before meeting.
+- Provide the employee a chance to review the evaluation before meeting by sharing a PDF copy of the review with them prior to completing the supervisor sign-off set in LEAPS.

 - Remember the importance of your body language, tone, and positioning.